Cleancoindev2/fluidity-tap-scripts/README.md

 # Fluidity TAP Scripts: Interacting with MCD
-This repository contains scripts to use the MCD system with a custom collateral type.
-It assumes familiarity with dapp tools and installations.
-This is a work in progress.
+[Fluidity Tokenized Asset Portfolio (TAP)](https://tap.fluidity.io/) is a model to obtain leverage on real world assets using the MakerDAO Multi-Collateral Dai (MCD) credit system.
+This repository contains scripts to use MCD with a custom collateral type.
+It assumes familiarity with dapp tools and installations and is a work in progress.

 ## Deploying to MakerDAO Testchain